betarixm/paranode/docs/proposal-rpc-protocol.md

 ### Step 4: Exchanging Partitions Between Workers

-After partitioning, each worker opens their server to wait for incoming partitions and sends out their partitions to the corresponding workers.
-The master monitors the exchange using a wait RPC.
+After partitioning, each worker opens their "Exchange RPC Service" to wait for incoming partitions and sends out their partitions to the corresponding workers.

-- **Master’s RPC Methods:**
-    - `isFinishAllWorkerExchangePartition()`: Waits until all workers have finished exchanging partitions.

-- **Worker’s RPC Methods:**
-    - `sendPartitionToOwner()`: Sends partitions to the corresponding worker and confirms receipt.
-    - Type: `notMinePartition => Bool`

-### Step 5: Checking the Completion of Partition Exchange

-_TODO: Define detailed algorithm and corresponding RPC methods and message types._

-### Step 6: Merging All Partitions into a Single Block
+### Step 5: Merging All Partitions into a Single Block

-Once the partition exchange is complete, the master initiates the merging of all partitions into a single block.
+Once the partition exchange is complete, the master request the merging of all partitions into a single block.

-- **Master’s RPC Methods:**
-    - `mergeAllPartitionToBlock()`: Starts the merge process.
-    - Type: `Unit => Bool`